nitin-pandita/Diabetes-Prediction-Model/README.md

 - Pandas
 - Sklearn

-## Support Vector Machine Classifier is used as a model for prediction the output
+## Support Vector Machine Classifier is used as a model for predicting the output